 Let’s look at a few areas of fitness space design and construction that have presented unique building challenges:

-Selecting the right flooring for your fitness space will vary depending on the activities assigned to each area of the gym.
+The flooring of a fitness space is as crucial as it is for a dance studio.
+Selecting the right kind for your establishment will vary.
+It often depends on the activities assigned to each area of the gym.
 As the ideal floor should provide shock-absorbing stability for the high impact of some work-out routines, this is not the case for all areas involved.
-A basketball court, for example, might need less shock absorption than a room used for mat exercises in order for the basketballs to bounce property.
+A basketball court, for example, might need less shock absorption than a room used for mat exercises.
+This is what allows the basketballs to bounce property.
 A room meant for mat exercises, on the other hand, might be better suited to a softer floor material.
 This will better protect visitors against injury.

-Air Circulation and Noise:
+Air Circulation and Noise in the Fitness Space: